Arsenal21/wp-express-checkout/wp-express-checkout/readme.txt

 = WIP =
 - Resolved an issue where product quantities with fractional pricing caused an error with PayPal.
+- New sort by chronological order option added to product lists.

 = 2.3.4 =
 - Added a new email merge tag {download_link_url_only}.
 It outputs the download link URL only, omitting any associated product name.